 The proposed driveways to the development provides sufficient siting to allow lawful access to each dwelling, without detracting from the streetscape or negatively impact adjoining uses.
 The proposed driveways do not result in excessive crossovers or hardstand areas providing access to an appropriate order road.
-The driveways will not interfere with infrastructure owned by Council or similar utility provider and also maintains sufficient on street car parking within in this instance.
+The driveways will not interfere with infrastructure owned by Council or similar utility provider and also maintains sufficient on street car parking within the street.
+Provision of garbage collection, street infrastructure and street trees are also able to be provided on site.